jlk/readme/README.md

 A few days a week, I'm in the gym or out on a bike between 6-7am.
 Usually I'm not checking my phone then, unless I'm expecting something.

-Generally I'm in "the office" (whether remote, on the road, or in the office) from 8am-6pm.
+Generally I'm in "the office" (whether that's remote, on the road, or in...the office) from 8am-6pm.
 That's when I'm most responsive, but I usually check on things occasionally outside those hours.

 I generally will take customer/sales meetings outside of these hours as necessary for the business.